-♦ Nominee
+Nominee

-+ Named Executive Officer

-Less than one percent
++ Named Executive Officer Less than one percent

-(1) Series B shares are convertible at any time on a share-for-share basis into Series A shares but not vice versa.
+(1) ↓ Series B shares are convertible at any time on a share-for-share basis into Series A shares but not vice versa.
 For purposes of determining the number of Series A shares beneficially owned by the persons listed, the person may be deemed to be the beneficial owner of the Series A shares into which the Series B shares owned are convertible.
 The numbers listed in the Series A column, however, do not reflect the Series A shares that may be deemed to be beneficially owned by the person listed because of this convertibility feature.
-If the Series A shares total included shares into which Series B shares held are convertible, the persons listed would be deemed to be the beneficial owners of the following percentages of the Series A shares: Jim Moroney, 3.9%; Robert Decherd, 9.5%; Dealey Herndon, 1.9%; and all current directors, director nominees and executive officers as a group, 15.3%.
-These percentages are calculated by taking the person's number of combined Series A and Series B shares as reflected in the table above and dividing that number by the sum of (a) the Series A shares issued and outstanding, plus (b) the total of Series B shares owned by the person as reflected in the table above, plus (c) the person's exercisable stock options plus shares issuable upon the vesting and payment of restricted stock unit ("RSU") awards listed in footnote (2) to the table.
+If the Series A shares total included shares into which Series B shares held are convertible, the persons listed would be deemed to be the beneficial owners of the following percentages of the Series A shares: Mr. Moroney, 4.0%; Mr. Decherd, 9.6%; Ms. Hemdon, 1.9%; and all current directors, director nominees and executive officers as a group, 15.4%.
+These percentages are calculated by taking the person's number of combined Series A and Series B shares owned by the person as reflected in the table above, plus (c) the person's exercisable Series A stock options plus shares issuable upon the vesting and payment of restricted stock unit ("RSU") awards listed in footnote (2) to the table.

-The family relationships among the directors and named executive officers are as follows: Robert Decherd and Dealey Herndon are brother and sister.
-Jim Moroney is their second cousin.
+↓ The family relationships among the directors and named executive officers are as follows: Mr. Decherd and Ms. Herndon are brother and sister.
+Mr. Moroney is their second cousin.

-The following shares are included in the individual's holdings because the individual has either sole or shared voting or dispositive power with respect to such shares.
+↓ The following shares are included in the individual's holdings because the individual has either sole or shared voting or dispositive power with respect to such shares.

-Jim Moroney - 954 Series A shares held by Moroney Family Belo, LLC, a limited liability company of which Jim is the manager; 5,960 Series A shares held by a family charitable foundation for which Jim serves as trustee; and 503,374 Series B shares held by Moroney Preservation Limited, a family limited partnership, for which Jim serves as manager.
+Mr. Moroney - 954 Series A shares held by Moroney Family Belo, LLC, a limited liability company of which Mr. Moroney is the manager; 5,960 Series A shares held by a family charitable foundation for which Mr. Moroney serves as trustee; and 503,374 Series B shares held by Moroney Preservation Limited, a family limited partnership, for which Mr. Moroney serves as manager.
 He disclaims beneficial ownership of these shares except to the extent of his pecuniary interest.
-Jim shares voting and dispositive power with respect to 96 Series B shares owned by him and his wife.
+Mr. Moroney shares voting and dispositive power with respect to 96 Series B shares owned by him and his wife.

-Robert Decherd - 4,631 Series B shares owned by him and his wife as to which he shares voting and dispositive power.
+Mr. Decherd - 335,556 Series A shares and 300,291 Series B shares held by The Decherd Foundation for which Mr. Decherd serves as chairman and director; and 4,631 Series B shares owned by him and his wife as to which he shares voting and dispositive power.

-(2) The number of shares shown in the table above includes (a) shares held in the A. H. Belo Savings Plan at March 20, 2014, (b) shares that could be purchased by exercise of options exercisable on March 20, 2014 or within 60 days thereafter (up to and including May 19, 2014) under A. H. Belo's stock plans and (c) shares that could be received upon the vesting and payment of RSU awards through May 19, 2014, as follows:
+(2) The number of shares shown in the table above includes (a) shares held in the A. H. Belo Savings Plan at December 31, 2014, (b) shares that could be purchased by exercise of options exercisable on March 19, 2015 or within 60 days thereafter (up to and including May 18, 2015) under A. H. Belo's stock plans and (c) shares that could be received upon the vesting and payment of RSU awards through May 18, 2015, as follows: